Puris ( How To Make Pooris )

-- Combine the whole wheat flour, 2 tbsp of oil and salt all and knead into a stiff dough using enough water.
+- To make puris, combine the whole wheat flour, oil and salt all and knead into a stiff dough using approx. 5 tbsp of water.

-- Knead again with the remaining ½ tbsp of oil and cover and keep aside for 10 to 15 minutes.
+- Cover and keep aside for 10 to 15 minutes.

 - Divide the dough into 12 equal portions and roll out each portion into a 75 mm.
 (3") diameter round.

 - Heat the oil in a deep kadhai and deep-fry the puris a few at a time till they turn golden brown in colour from both the sides.

 - Drain the puris on absorbent paper and serve immediately.

 Puri (How to make Poori) Video by Tarla Dalal

 Puris ( How To Make Pooris ) recipe with step by step photos

 Pooris or puris are a popular Indian fried bread.
 They are usually served as a side dish with subzi or curries especially made with potatoes.
 In Northern region, they are served with sooji halwa while in Western region, they are served with shrikhand or aamras.
 Poori is considered as a heavy food so, if you are someone facing gastric issues, do add a little ajwain the poori dough.
 A similar version called as Luchi is popular in the Eastern India.
 Our website even has a huge collection of poori variations which you can refer and learn delights like: Phudina Puri, Aloo Ki Puri, Mango Puri.
 In this post we have shared basic recipe of puri so, do check out this recipe of Poori with detailed step by step photos.

 To prepare the dough for soft, puffy pooris, in a deep bowl, take gehun ka atta.
 Many people even add sooji to make the puri crispier.